US opens Women’s World Cup with 3-0 victory over Vietnam

+“I love playing with Lindsey, she’s such a great player.
+She has such a good eye for things that a lot of players don’t see,” Smith said.
+“She understands my game.
+She understands the runs I’m making before I even make them.”

-Vietnam drew comparisons to Thailand, the team the Americans routed 3-0 in in their 2019 World Cup opening game.
-But Vietnam was surprisingly resilient, kept the game closer than expected, and goalkeeper Tran Thi Kim Thanh stopped Alex Morgan’s first-half penalty attempt.
+Vietnam drew comparisons to Thailand, the team the Americans routed 13-0 in in their 2019 World Cup opening game.
+But Vietnam was surprisingly resilient, kept the game closer than expected, and goalkeeper Tran Thi Kim Thanh stopped Morgan’s first-half penalty attempt.

 Morgan was knocked to the field clutching her calf after trying for the rebound off her missed penalty, but she quickly returned.
 It was just her second penalty miss for the United States.

-Smith scored off a pass from captain Lindsey Horan in the 14th minute.
+She scored when Morgan directed a pass from Horan to her in the 14th minute.
 Smith and Horan celebrated with a choreographed handshake after the goal.

-She scored again in first-half stoppage time to make it 2-0 going into the break.
+Smith scored again in first-half stoppage time to make it 2-0 going into the break.
 The United States was at first flagged as offside before a video review confirmed the goal.

 Rapinoe, who scored in the World Cup final in France and was named that tournament’s best player, did not start.
 She announced before the team left for New Zealand that this would be her last World Cup and she would retire from her professional team at the end of the season.